najibghadri/Tetris200lines/README.md

 # Tetris in 200 C lines

-## Is it the shortest (fully functional..)?

 Used ncurses only to read, and time the loop.
 Tried to use as few libraries as possible.

-You can make new shapes and change the table dimensions easily! :)
+You can make new shapes and change the table dimensions easily! ;) (make dick shape)

 Najib